By APEX Process Navigation Team

 All in all, there are solid financial reasons to use the DAF SBIR/STTR program to help fuel your entrepreneurial journey and we hope that this post gave you some ideas on how it might work for your organization.

 Interested in learning more?
-APEX (www.apex-innovates.org) is a Department of the Air Force partnership intermediary agreement (PIA) organization managed by Parallax Advanced Research.
+APEX (www.apex-innovates.org) is a Department of the Air Force partnership intermediary agreement (PIA).
 APEX provides free-of-charge services to DAF SBIR/STTR proposers.
 These services include support cohorts, matchmaking, information sessions, events, and many others.
 Also, it’s useful to join the APEX mailing list, which you can sign up for on the homepage, to be kept aware of opportunities during and in-between solicitations.